wlmwng/docker-elastic-demo/README.md

 ## Overview
 - The **Quick Start** sets up:
   - a Jupyter container for data collection and analysis,
-  - an Elasticsearch container for storing the data, and
+  - an Elasticsearch container for managing storage of the data, and
-  - a Kibana container for visually monitoring the data collection process.
+  - a Kibana container for visually examining the Elasticsearch indices.
 - The **Service Configurations** section explains the settings used to set up the containers.
-- The **Tips** section has commands for using bash inside the containers and for configuring ports.
+- The **Tips** section has commands for:
+  - using bash inside the containers,
+  - configuring ports, and
+  - backing up and restoring a data volume.

 ## What is a container?